Seal of the Prophets: Official mandates

 Similarly, the Khatumo administration based in Buuhoodle and centred on the Sool, central Sanaag and Ayn regions of northern Somalia, claims its title is derived from the Quranic injunction of Khatam an-Nabiyyin.

 Ahmadiyya interpretation

 The Ahmadiyya Community believe that Muhammad brought prophethood to perfection and was the last prophet to have brought a complete and comprehensive universal law for humanity, but prophethood subordinate to Muhammad is still open.
 New prophets may be born, but they must be seen as subordinate to Muhammad and cannot create any new law or religion.
 Mirza Ghulam Ahmad, who founded the movement in Qadian, India in 1889, is believed to be the promised Messiah and Mahdi.
 He claimed a kind of prophethood, believed he had been divinely appointed to revive and universally establish Islam, but not to have add to or change the laws of God or Muhammad.
-This has caused controversy between Ahmadis and more mainstream Muslims, who accuse them of denying the finality of prophethood.G.
-Böwering et al. (2013) The Princeton Encyclopedia of Islamic Political Thought, Princeton: Princeton University Press, p.25 Ahmadiyya Muslims are subjected to considerable persecution for their beliefs.
+This has caused controversy between Ahmadis and more mainstream Muslims, who accuse them of denying the finality of prophethood.
+Ahmadiyya Muslims are subjected to considerable persecution for their beliefs.